• In an emergency: DIAL 000

 • Getting to know the Guidelines – Managing your practice – 2016

-• The Guidelines are a free and comprehensive set of resources designed to protect and promote psychological health and safety in the legal workplace
+• The Guidelines are a free and comprehensive set of resources designed to help organisations protect and promote psychological health and safety in legal workplaces.

 Sign up to the Guidelines